inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 6. Calculating losses using the Group Stats plugin
 --------------------------------------------------

-Now let’s calculate losses per hamlet using Group Stats again.
+Now let’s calculate losses per hamlet using the Group Stats again.

 28. Open the Group Stats window.

 29. Select :guilabel:`bangunan_terdampak_perdusun`
-    in the dropdown box under :guilabel:`layers`.
+    in the drop-down box under :guilabel:`layers`.

 30. Click :guilabel:`Clear` to start a new analysis.

 31. Find :guilabel:`Dusun` in the list of fields.
 Drag and drop it to :guilabel:`Rows`.

-32. Find :guilabel:`Losses" and "sum" in the list of fields.
+32. Find :guilabel:`Losses` and :guilabel:`sum` in the list of fields.
 Drag and drop them to :guilabel:`Value`.

 33. Click :guilabel:`Calculate`.
 The new table shows the losses in each hamlet: